sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-drills/README.md

 Stop!

-We don't stop sorting until we hit the end.
-Even if we find
+We don't stop sorting until we hit this iteration's established end.

 ###Iteration 4